Sintfoap/git_docs/outline.typ

 == Repositories
 Repositories are the folder-like structure that projects are stored in github.
-Repositories will also constantly be refered to as repos.
+Repositories will also constantly be referred to as repos.
 Each repo will have its own project history stored its commit log, accessed by running ```bash git log```.

 == Structure